-- ► HSP-F Hydrologic model used for Sixteen Mile Creek Areas 2 and 7 Subwatershed Update Study (AMEC, November 2015). - ► HEC-2 Hydraulic model used for developing floodline mapping for Sixteen Mile Creek (Conservation Halton). - ► HEC-RAS Hydraulic model used for design of Hornby Tributary Bridge on Steeles Avenue (MMM Group Ltd., June 2013).

-▶ SWMHYMO Hydrologic Model used for Stormwater Management of Halton Hills Power Generation Station (Phillips Engineering Ltd., October 2008).
+- ► HSP-F Hydrologic model used for Sixteen Mile Creek Areas 2 and 7 Subwatershed Update Study (AMEC, November 2015). - ► HEC-2 Hydraulic model used for developing floodline mapping for Sixteen Mile Creek (Conservation Halton). - ► HEC-RAS Hydraulic model used for design of Hornby Tributary Bridge on Steeles Avenue (MMM Group Ltd., June 2013). - SWMHYMO Hydrologic Model used for Stormwater Management of Halton Hills Power Generation Station (Philips Engineering Ltd., October 2008).

-Field Monitoring Program for rainfall and streamflow has been conducted to provide an understanding of the current hydrologic conditions within the study area.
-The location of the gauges was reviewed consultatively with Conservation Halton and the Town based on a variety of considerations which resulted in the selection of the open watercourse downstream of Premier Gateway Lands.
-Drawing WR1 presents the location of the rainfall and stream flow gauge installed as part of current study.
+A Field Monitoring Program to collect rainfall and streamflow data has been conducted to provide an understanding of the current hydrologic conditions within the study area.
+The location of the gauges was reviewed and established consultatively with Conservation Halton and the Town based on a variety of considerations (i.e. accessibility, channel definition, stability, proximity to study area, etc.) which resulted in the selection of the open watercourse downstream of Premier Gateway Lands.
+Drawing WR1 depicts the location of the rainfall and stream flow gauge installed as part of current study.

-Surface water monitoring (including both rainfall and streamflow monitoring) commenced on June 17, 2015 and was concluded on November 30, 2015 when the equipment was removed from the field prior to freeze-up.
-A tipping bucket rain gauge and data logger are located on the roof of a storage shed in Hornby Park in Halton Hills logging data at a 15 minute interval.
+Surface water monitoring (including both rainfall and streamflow monitoring) commenced on June 17, 2015 and was concluded until November 30, 2015 when the equipment was removed from the field prior to freeze-up.
+A tipping bucket rain gauge and data logger were temporarily installed on the roof of a storage shed in Hornby Park in Halton Hills to log rainfall data at a 15 minute interval for the duration of the monitoring program.
 Due to an equipment malfunction the rain gauge did not properly record rainfall events during the events which occurred between August 2, 2015 and August 10, 2015.